 Ojika is an agricultural and fishing island where seasonal harvest and catch dictate the way of life year-round.
-Islanders begin their year with spring, enjoying the loving embrace of the sun and sweet chirping of warblers.
+Islanders begin their year with spring, enjoying the loving embrace of the sun and the sweet chirping of warblers.
 Spring is also a paddy-planting season on Ojika Island.
-In summer you can taste the honey melons and watermelons as well as a variety of summer vegetables- all locally grown.
-Autumn is the most festive season: farmers, fishermen and business owners hold festivals around the island to thank the gods for the blessings of the past year and extend good wishes for prosperity in the following year.
-Winter is the busy season for farmers who harvest broccoli and tomatoes while okaasan (“”mother”” in Japanese) get busy making kankoro mochi, a local specialty of sweet potatoes, ginger and rice, which they then gift to neighbors and friends.
-The seasonality is celebrated on our small island, where every month has something to look forward to.
+In summer you can taste the honey melons and watermelons as well as a variety of summer vegetables: all locally grown.
+Autumn is the most festive season: farmers, fishermen, and business owners hold festivals around the island to thank the gods for the blessings of the past year and extend good wishes for prosperity in the following year.
+Winter is the busy season for farmers who harvest broccoli and tomatoes while okaasan (“mother” in Japanese) get busy making kankoro mochi, a local specialty of sweet potatoes, ginger, and rice, which they then gift to neighbors and friends.
+The seasonality is celebrated on this small island, where every month has something to look forward to.